B'desh PM Hasina offers Chittagong Port for use by India as Jaishankar calls on her | Politics

 ''If the connectivity is increased, the Indian northeastern states -like Assam and Tripura- can have access to the seaport in Chattogram,'' she said.

-The Bangladesh premier noted that initiative were taken to resume cross-border routes between Bangladesh and India which were stopped during the 1965 India-Pakistan war, when Bangladesh was eastern wing of Pakistan.
+She noted that initiatives were taken to resume cross-border routes between Bangladesh and India which were stopped during the 1965 India-Pakistan war, when Bangladesh was eastern wing of Pakistan.

 Karim said a number of bilateral and international issues were discussed during Prime Minister Hasina's more than half an hour long meeting with Jaishankar.

-Jaishankar later held ''positive discussions'' with his Bangladeshi counterpart AK Abdul Momen and then jointly briefed the media.
+Jaishankar later held ''positive discussions'' with his Bangladeshi counterpart AK Abdul Momen.

 ''Agreed that our close neighbourly partnership is progressing steadily.
 Our shared endeavour would be to take it forward.
 Looking forward to hosting him for the Joint Consultative Commission,'' he tweeted.

 The Bangladesh foreign ministry said that the two ministers ''discussed the bilateral issues between Bangladesh and India.
 They expressed satisfaction about the ongoing Bangladesh-India cooperation, vowed to further strengthen the bilateral ties, stressed on regional stability for socio-economic development as a whole.''
-Jaishankar said that during the talks with Prime Minister Hasina he extended Prime Minister Modi's invitation to her to visit India at the time of her convenience.
+Briefing the media, Jaishankar said that during his talks with Prime Minister Hasina he extended Prime Minister Modi's invitation to her to visit India at the time of her convenience.

-During the meeting, they expressed delight at the current state of the existing bilateral relations between the countries, Karim told reporters.
+Jaishankar said India would continue to take the lead to structure progressive partnerships of production, transmission and trade in this region.

+He called the current period ''golden chapter'' of bilateral ties, reflected by setting up first Bangabandhu Chair in India, offering Subarna Jayantee scholarships for Bangladeshi students, holding Bangabandhu-Bapu Digital Exhibition and commemorating ‘Maitree Diwas’ in 18 capitals apart from Dhaka and New Delhi.

-Defence sector cooperation, water sharing of Kushiara and Feni rivers, current Covid -19 situation and impacts of Russia-Ukraine war on the global economy came up prominently in the discussion, Karim was quoted as saying by local media.
+Defence sector cooperation, water sharing of Kushiara and Feni rivers, current Covid -19 situation and impacts of Russia-Ukraine war on the global economy came up prominently in the discussion between Jaishankar and Prime Minister Hasina, Karim was quoted as saying by local media.

-Jaishankar, who arrived here on a brief official visit, was received at the Bangladesh Air Force Base Bangabandhu by Foreign Minister Momen.

-His visit to Bangladesh is aimed at preparing the grounds for Prime Minister Hasina's visit to India.

 Jaishankar would leave Dhaka for Bhutan on Friday morning.